Figeater beetle

-The figeater beetle is native to moister areas of the American southwest, where its natural diet includes fruit from cacti and sap from desert trees.
-Their range has expanded considerably since the 1960s with the increasing availability of home gardens, compost piles, and organic mulch.
-The larvae eat decomposing organic matter, such as that found in compost piles, manure piles, and organic mulch, and occasionally plant roots, such as the roots of grass in lawns.
-The adult's primary food has become fruit in gardens and orchards.

 Life cycle

 After mating, eggs are laid in decaying matter or compost piles, which provide sustenance for the emerging larvae.
 Figeater beetle larvae, commonly called "crawly backs", grow up to 2 in and are thick and white with a dark head.
 They have six small, ineffectual legs; to move, they roll onto their backs and propel themselves upside down, using the stiff dark hairs on their backs to gain traction.
 At rest, they curl into a firm C shape.

 Pupation occurs in the spring; adults emerge from July to September (varies with location).
 Adult figeater beetles grow to approximately 1.25 in.
 They are active during daylight hours, often congregating in the shade of trees near choice breeding grounds to find mates.
 They make a loud buzzing sound similar to that of carpenter bees, possibly because they do not need to open their elytra in order to fly, an ability shared with many other flower beetles.